samuelhulla/hulla.dev/src/content/docs/api/advanced/interceptors.md

     // Note: if you need to do this in practice, it sounds like you're better off with a resolver
     // interceptors don't make that much sense when they execute only for 1 specific route if (ctx.route === 'bar') {
-      // return ctx.result + 1 // ❌ TypeError: Operator '+' cannot be applied to types 'string | number' and 'number'.
+      // return ctx.result + 1 // (would be TypeError ❌)
+      // TypeError: Operator '+' cannot be applied to types 'string | number' and 'number'.

       // need to do type assertion instead (but need to be careful to cast it correctly) return (ctx.result as number) + 1 // ✅ works
     }